dirkrheeder/dotnet-async-console/README.md

 - cd MyConsoleApp
 - dotnet new async-console

-Or alternatively just run dotnet new async-console -o MyNewAsyncProject
+Or alternatively just run dotnet new async-console -n MyNewAsyncProject